Orthogonal-Research-Lab/devoworm.github.io/Working-with-Jupyter-Notebooks.md

 2) Once installed, open the Navigator.
 One of the application in the "Home" tab should be Jupyter Notebooks.
 Click on "launch".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a) upon launch, a CLI pop-up window should appear.
-If a browser window [does not open to the proper location](http://localhost:8888/tree"), navigate manually to "localhost:8888/tree". &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will be your local host (located on your own machine) for authoring notebooks.
+If a browser window [does not open to the proper location](http://localhost:8888/tree"), navigate manually to "localhost:8888/tree".
+This will be your local host (located on your own machine) for authoring notebooks.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b) to create a notebook, select "New" and then select "Python" from the dropdown.
 Any kernel named "Python" is fine.